 Simply not responding will often quell the storm.
 If not, saying something like “I know that your candidate is in power, and it is sad and frightening (or other emotion you’re feeling) to me.
 Having said that, I have no interest in being berated by you so I am ending this conversation.”
 Or “When I hear you, it feels like you are saying that you are superior to me.
 Is that what you are intending to say?”

 This is important.
 It is almost impossible to come together on past-based questions because the past cannot be changed.
-However, future-based questions can cause us to think in a completely different way. (e.g. “I know that you are excited about a Trump presidency, I’m curious what you think we should all do together to deal with the explosion of hate crimes that has emerged?” or “I know that you are disappointed with President Trump, I’m curious how you think we might all be able to move together to heal our country?”)
+However, future-based questions can cause us to think in a completely different way. (e.g. “I know that you are excited about your candidate’s victory, I’m curious what you think we should all do together to deal with the explosion of hate crimes that has emerged?” or “I know that you are disappointed with your candidate’s loss, I’m curious how you think we might all be able to move together to heal our country?”)

 Ultimately the best thing we can do is to focus on understanding each other, rather than convincing each other.
 One way to do that is to use this format that is adapted from Elizabeth Lesser.